SravanKumarPolu/E-commerce-MERN-/README.md

 - 🎨 Modern UI/UX: Sleek design using DaisyUI and custom Tailwind components.

 - 🚀 Fast Performance: Optimized loading times and smooth transitions with Framer Motion.
+## 🙌 Acknowledgments

+- React for the robust framework.

+- Tailwind CSS for rapid UI development.

+- Framer Motion for smooth animations.

+- DaisyUI for beautiful component styling.